fbpx

 What Are the Long-Term Effects of Kratom?

 The long-term effects of kratom are not yet fully understood.
-According to NIDA, some experts report that users can experience a wide range of rare but dangerous effects associated with kratom exposure—including mental and neurological symptoms (confusion, tremors and seizures), heart and lung problems (high blood pressure and slow breathing), gastrointestinal problems (nausea and vomiting) and liver problems.
+Some experts report that users can experience a wide range of rare but dangerous effects associated with kratom exposure—including mental and neurological symptoms (confusion, tremors and seizures), heart and lung problems (high blood pressure and slow breathing), gastrointestinal problems (nausea and vomiting) and liver problems.

 What Happens When You Combine Kratom with Other Substances?